acdh-oeaw/vocabseditor/README.md

 4. After the above commands are executed the sqlite database is created automatically in the project's root folder

 5. Development server runs at `localhost:8000`

+6. Create admin user

+    `python manage.py createsuperuser --settings=vocabseditor.settings.dev`

+ ## Usage

+ More information on how to use the tool in the [Vocabs editor Wiki](https://github.com/acdh-oeaw/vocabseditor/wiki).